 The fellowship will facilitate research interaction between the institutions and allow the students to enrich their learning experience.

 True working environment of industry cannot adequately be taught within the four walls of classrooms or laboratories at the University.
-To overcome this, USPCAS-AFS will develop mutual linkages with the private industry within the country and beyond (with the help of US Partner) in order to launch internship programs.
-At least 50 students will be placed in internship program in different private sector organizations
+To overcome this, CAS-AFS develops mutual linkages with the private industry within the country and beyond (with the help of US Partner) in order to launch internship programs.
+Students are placed in internship program in different private sector organizations

 TECHNICAL AND FINANCIAL SUSTAINABILITY

-In conjunction with HEC, UAF will make sure that USPCAS-AFS perfectly assimilates into UAF system after five years by creating competitive edge and ownership that is beyond UAF.
-Joint teaching and research projects with the US partner and partnership with private industry will also ensure its sustainability.
-Further to bring sustainability in USPCAS-AFS functioning,
+In conjunction with HEC, UAF has made sure that CAS-AFS perfectly has assimilated into UAF system by creating competitive edge and ownership that is beyond UAF.
+Joint teaching and research projects with the partner universities and private industry to ensure its sustainability.